dragonfly-science/seabirds.net/README.markdown

 ### Blocking

 Staff may also have the occasion to block users.
-This will be done through the admin screens of the website.
+This will be done through the administration screens of the website.
 It is expected to only be used if one of the users happens to become abusive.
-Blocked users will be unable to post further content, however their profile will still be visible and wil still be editable.
+Blocked users will be unable to post further content, however their profile will still be visible and will still be editable.
 To remove their profile from the site, make their accounts inactive.

 ## PETREL database

 The PETREL database is a list of the registered users, with the exception that members who declare they are not seabird researchers will not appear in the database.
 The database will have an index page that lists the researchers.
-It is anticpated that a single long list will be the simplest in the short term.
+It is anticipated that a single long list will be the simplest in the short term.
 The list will be able to be filtered by country, by seabird family, and by research area.